-Lifting weights, also known as resistance training or strength training, involves using external resistance, such as weights or resistance bands, to build muscle strength, endurance, and power.
+Lifting weights, also known as resistance training or strength training, involves the use of external resistance, such as weights or resistance bands, to build strength, endurance, and muscle power.

-The idea that lifting weights stunts growth is a common belief that has been circulating for years, especially among parents and coaches who are concerned about the safety of children and adolescents in strength training.
-Admittedly, there is no scientific proof to back up this assumption.
-Lifting weights can have a positive impact on growth and development when done properly and under appropriate supervision.
+The idea that lifting weights stunts growth is a common belief that has circulated for years, especially among parents and coaches concerned about the safety of children and teens in strength training.
+It’s true, there is no scientific evidence to support this assumption.
+Lifting weights can have a positive impact on growth and development if done correctly and under proper supervision.

-The myth is based on the belief that heavy lifting puts too much stress on the bones and joints, leading to damage that interferes with growth.
-However, this is not entirely accurate.
-Weightlifting can help strengthen bones and promote development by stimulating the production of growth hormones.
+This myth is based on the belief that lifting weights puts too much stress on bones and joints, causing damage that interferes with growth.
+However, this is not completely accurate.
+Lifting weights can help strengthen bones and promote development by stimulating the production of growth hormone.

-Enhancing bone mass and lowering the incidence of fractures are two benefits of weight training.
-It has also been shown to improve muscle strength, endurance, and overall physical performance, which can be beneficial for athletes and non-athletes alike.
+Increasing bone mass and reducing the incidence of bone fractures are two benefits of weight training.
+It has also been shown to improve muscle strength, endurance, and overall physical performance, which can benefit athletes and non-athletes alike.

-However, it is necessary to note that lifting weights can be dangerous if not done properly.
-Children and adolescents who are still growing should be supervised by a certified trainer to help ensure the correct form and appropriate weights.
-It is also important to start with light weights and gradually increase over time as the child’s strength and ability improve.
+However, it should be noted that lifting weights can be dangerous if not done correctly.
+Children and teens who are still growing should be supervised by a certified trainer to help ensure proper form and appropriate weights.
+It is also important to start with light weights and gradually increase over time as the child’s strength and abilities increase.

-Additionally, it is crucial to incorporate a variety of exercises into a strength training program, including exercises that focus on flexibility and balance, to avoid overuse injuries and promote overall fitness.
-It is also vital to allow for adequate rest and recovery time between workouts to prevent injury and promote optimal growth and development.
+Additionally, it is important to incorporate a variety of exercises into a strength training program, including those that focus on flexibility and balance, to avoid overuse injuries and improve overall fitness.
+It is also important to allow adequate rest and recovery time between workouts to prevent injury and promote optimal growth and development.

 Benefits